wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 5.0.10 =
+* Fixed: Fixed firewall rules cannot be updated when server is using CloudFlare service

+= 5.0.9 =
+* Enhancement: Improve file upload function to have better user experience

 = 5.0.8 =
 * Enhancement: Improve file upload function to have better user experience